ZikangYuan/sr_lio/README.md

 E. If you want to get some visualization of the split and recombine, please set the **debug_output** parameter in the launch file to 1 (true).
 After that, you can get some .pcd files in **output/cloud_frame** and **output/cut_sweep** folders.

+F. As the groundtruth acquisition of some datasets (*UTBM* and *ULHK*) are extremely complicated, in order to facilitate evaluation, **we store the pose ground truth of the three datasets used by us in the "GT" folder**.

 ###  1. Run on [*NCLT*](http://robots.engin.umich.edu/nclt/)

 ```bash